 There are multiple rates included if you stay in the hotel, but there are a limited number of tickets available if you just want to experience the waterpark.
-Be sure to check Groupon for discounts.

 For years, the classic Ogle’s Waterpark dominated the summer months in Pigeon Forge, but was outdoors and thus seasonal.

-Eventually, the realization that the prime spot was more valuable if it could be open year round, the lot sold, was torn down and paved over for dozens of businesses and restaurants.
+Eventually, the realization that the prime spot was more valuable if it could be open year-round, the lot sold, was torn down and paved over for dozens of businesses and restaurants.

-Into that waterpark void stepped the Wilderness at the Smokies, which has indoor tube slides, the Smokies Surf Rider, the Storm Chase Thrill Ride and the Great Wave pool.
+Into that waterpark void stepped the Wilderness at the Smokies, which has indoor tube slides, the Smokies Surf Rider, the Storm Chase Thrill Ride and the Great Wave Pool.

 3. Pigeon Forge Snow

-Year round snow, you say?
+Real snow, you say?
 Indoors?
 With temperatures set to 65-70 degrees Fahrenheit?

 There is no witchcraft or sorcery here.
 Just science that I don’t pretend to understand.

-Pigeon Forge Snow offers an indoor winter wonderland all year round with – what they promise is real, chemical free snow made with nothing but water run through a snow machine.
+Pigeon Forge Snow offers an indoor winter wonderland all year round with – what they promise is real, chemical-free snow made with nothing but water run through a snow machine.

 We live in magical times, my friends.
-This indoor tubing spectacular is for anyone 38 inches tall and at least 3 years of age.
+This indoor snow tubing spectacular is for anyone 38 inches tall and at least 3 years of age.